PlatformLab/HomaModule/README.md

   Here is a partial list of functionality that is still missing:
   - Socket buffer memory management needs more work.
 Large numbers of large messages (hundreds of KB?) may cause buffer exhaustion and deadlock.
-  - Performance analysis and tuning are currently underway.
-Some performance improvements have already been made, such as opening TSO and GRO, and I expect additional improvements in the future.
-As of 9/2019, Homa's unloaded latency is about 2us less than TCP, but TCP's throughput under load is about 2x that of Homa.
-I haven't yet tested Homa's expected advantage in terms of congestion control and small request latency under load.

 - Linux v4.16.10 is the primary development platform for this code.
 It is also known to work with v4.15.0-38-generic;  other versions of Linux have not been